 Instructional video mistakes to avoid

-While creating videos is, in many ways, easy and straightforward, it’s still possible to make mistakes.
+While creating videos is, in many ways, easy, it’s still possible to make mistakes.
 If you’ve read this far you should be more than ready to go and make your first instructional video, but you should also consider the most common mistakes people make so that you know how to avoid them.

-- Focusing on equipment: Don’t get distracted or overwhelmed by fancy equipment if you’re just starting out.
-It’s much more important to master the basics and focus on developing your video creation skills.
+- Focusing on equipment: Don’t get distracted or overwhelmed by fancy equipment if you’re just starting.
+Instead, master the basics and focus on developing your video creation skills.

 - Striving for perfection: While it can be hard to let go of your need to perfect every little detail, being a perfectionist can also cost you a lot of time and we believe it’s much better to release a video that’s engaging and creative than to spend an unnecessary amount of time on things most people probably won’t notice.